murray-phn/help.phnexchange/src/phns/pipqi.md

 The PHN Exchange and its GP Data Report automates the recording and much of the reporting required by the Department.

-For more informtion see the information brochure available on Murray PHN’s website:
+For more information see the information brochure available on Murray PHN’s website:
 [https://www.murrayphn.org.au/generalpractice/practice-incentives-program/](https://www.murrayphn.org.au/generalpractice/practice-incentives-program/)

 ## Quality improvement